What is the Best Pet Insurance in Alberta for 2025?

 Trupanion goes above and beyond by offering comprehensive coverage for alternative medicine and therapies, including treatments like bone marrow transplants, herbal therapy, and stem cell therapy.

 It's important to note that Trupanion doesn't cover wellness care or exam fees.
-They prioritise essential medical expenses in their plans.
+They prioritize essential medical expenses in their plans.

 Let's take a quick look at the pros and cons of Trupanion.